-Take an inspiring journey through seven galleries that explore Wilson’s early years, his busy presidency, suffrage, prohibition, and World War I. The President’s original 1919 Pierce-Arrow limousine transports you back in time as you venture through the museum’s annals seeing history come to life again.
+Take an inspiring journey through seven galleries that explore Wilson’s early years, his busy presidency, suffrage, prohibition, and World War I. Witnessing the president’s original 1919 Pierce-Arrow limousine will transport you back in time.
+Venture through the museum’s annals to see history come to life.
 Walk through the state-of-the-art World War I trench reproduction to experience what life was like for soldiers of the Great War.
-Throughout the museum, you will come upon authentic weapons and uniforms from the era.
-There you can see what life was like for the doughboys (Marines) of the War.
+Throughout the museum, you’ll discover authentic weapons and uniforms from the era.
 Children even have a chance to learn about the President’s life in the Kids’ Corner!

-In 1996 Congress designated eight counties throughout the Shenandoah Valley as a National Heritage Area now known as the Shenandoah Valley Battlefields National Historic District.
-This preservation of the sites of many of the war’s battles not only means that many of the buildings that were left standing are still there, but also that there are miles and miles of untouched farmland throughout the valley that are absolutely pristine, making this a wonderful place to visit both for its natural beauty and the chance to learn about the Shenandoah Valley Civil War history.
+1996, Congress designated eight counties throughout the Shenandoah Valley as a National Heritage Area now known as the Shenandoah Valley Battlefields National Historic District.
+Many of these locations are sites of war battles with remains of buildings still preserved for historical purposes.
+However, you’ll also find miles of untouched farmland throughout the valley that are absolutely pristine, making it a wonderful place to visit both for its natural beauty and the chance to learn about the Shenandoah Valley Civil War history.

 The Stonewall Jackson House in Lexington

-The house, a block to the east of Main Street in Lexington, Virginia has been a historic site and museum since 1954.
-Since 1979, it’s reflected, through detailed restoration, the life and times of the man and his family while they lived there before the war.
-The Stonewall Jackson House is owned and operated by the Virginia Military Institute and is listed on the National Register of Historic Places, and is full of personal possessions of the man, as well as period pieces.
-You can tour the home both in public tour and guided formats.
+A block to the east of the Main Street in Lexington, Virginia, this house has been a historic site and museum since 1954.
+Through detailed restoration, the property has been preserved to reflect the life and times of Stonewall Jackson and his family prior to the Civil War.
+The site is now owned and operated by the Virginia Military Institute and is listed on the National Registry of Historic Places.
+As you tour the home, you can opt for a self-tour or guided format and witness dozens of personal possessions and period items.

 The Frontier Culture Museum of Virginia

 Less than 30 miles south of Harrisonburg is the small city of Staunton, VA.
-Surrounded by the same Shenandoah Valley beauty that captivates visitors annually, Staunton is also home to one of the best places in Virginia to learn about the state’s past: the Frontier Culture Museum of Virginia.
-If you want to explore the lives of the state’s early settlers and immigrants through exciting artifacts, exhibits, and farms, this fascinating museum should be at top of your to-visit list.
+Surrounded by the same Shenandoah Valley beauty that captivates visitors to Harrisonburg, Staunton is also home to one of the best places in Virginia to learn about the state’s past: the Frontier Culture Museum of Virginia.
+If you want to explore the lives of the state’s early settlers and immigrants through exciting artifacts, exhibits, and farms, this fascinating museum should be at the top of your list.